 The Living Cave can hardly be described in words!
-You must visit the caves truly understand and appreciate their beauty.
-Entering the world of the underground is always a thrilling experience.We hope this site help to showcase some of the wonderful and majestic sights you'll see.
+You must visit the caves to truly understand and appreciate their beauty.
+Entering the world of the underground is always a thrilling experience.We hope this site helps to showcase some of the wonderful and majestic sights you'll see during your visit.
 There are three different tours offered at the caverns; the Dripstone Trail, the Discovery Trail, the Discovery in the Dark Headlamp Tour and the caverns newest trail, the Wild Cave Tour.
 Led by knowledgeable Forest Service Guides, the tours wind through water-carved passages, including an underground river and the world's largest flowstone.
 Each trail is a little different in intensity and visitors should be aware of each trail they decide to take.

 During the summer the cave tours are a nice way to beat the heat because the cave stays a comfortable 58 degrees Fahrenheit year round.
 The cave is often called The Living Cave because its constantly changing and growing.
 The Living Cave offers rock formations during each tour that are ever changing and each time you visit it will be a whole new experience.
-If you're looking for a little more, Blanchard Springs has wonderful camping, fishing and swimming areas.
+If you're looking for a little more, Blanchard Springs has wonderful camping, fishing and swimming areas, as well as a waterfall and the spectacular spring from which Blanchard Springs gets it's name.
 There are also several bike and hiking trails.
 Don't worry about losing your way because the visitor center at the park will have plenty of information, pamphlets, and maps to help you figure everything out.

 The Dripstone Trail tours are available year-round.
 The time you should allow for this tour is 1 hour.
 On this tour you will experience a constant 58 degrees F (so bring a sweater or light jacket) and know that the humidity is close to 100 percent.
 This trail is accessible to strollers and wheelchairs with strong assistance.
 This tour covers 4/10 of a mile in an hour.
 It is an easy walk with two seating areas along the trail for you to rest should you need to.
 There are only 50 stair steps to be negotiated on the entire tour but for those that can not manage them there are alternate trails that can be used, bypassing some formations.
 In this section of the cave bats are rare so don’t worry about running into them.

-These beautiful formations have taken years to be made, no one knows for sure how long it has taken but may be thousands, hundreds of thousands or millions of years for the dripping water to deposit the calcite and other minerals into these fabulous formations.
+These beautiful formations have taken years to be made, no one knows for sure how long it took for the dripping water to deposit the calcite and other minerals into these fabulous formations.
 A vast amount of dripstone is found in this portion of the Caverns for two reasons.
 First, this section is higher than the other, allowing air-chemistry changes which cause the dripstone to form, and second, this portion is older than lower areas, giving the features more time to develop.